 For health colleges or employees in physical proximity to UK HealthCare facilities, this means that if you are in a purely academic space (office, classroom, or other area) that is not managed by UK HealthCare follow the minimum campus requirements highlighted in the President's message.
 If you are in facilities managed primarily by the UK HealthCare enterprise (including clinics and hospitals) you will be expected to meet the more stringent requirements set by HealthCare.
 If a faculty or staff member has questions about the classification of the space they work in, they can email email@example.com.
 HealthCare will be sending a follow-up email to people in facilities that they manage.
 Also, if you complete a daily screener from UK HealthCare, that means you work in spaces primarily managed by the health care enterprise and you should continue to follow those guidelines.

-What policy changes have been made for employee vaccination, masking and screening?
-(6-11-21)
+What policy changes have been made for employee vaccination, masking and testing?
+(9-21-21)

-- As part of that effort, we will strongly encourage those who have been vaccinated to verify that status with the university so that requirements for steps such as testing and screening can be modified.
+- Those who have been vaccinated must verify that status with the university.
 Upload vaccination documentation here, via our self-report tool.

 - UK will accept all vaccines approved by the World Health Organization.